AdobeDocs/commerce-admin-developer/src/pages/pattern-library/getting-user-input/form-elements.md

 ![](../../_images/pattern-library/dropdown.png)

-Best practices suggest that a drop down selector should not be used for ‘binary’ or Yes/No selections, radio buttons are preferable in these situations.
+Best practices suggest that a drop down selector should not be used for 'binary' or Yes/No selections, radio buttons are preferable in these situations.
 If the selection is not mandatory, a checkbox is preferred.
-If visibility of the list of options is desired or advantageous for the user or if the list of options is lengthy (say more than 6) a ‘list box’ should be used instead of a dropdown.
+If visibility of the list of options is desired or advantageous for the user or if the list of options is lengthy (say more than 6) a 'list box' should be used instead of a dropdown.

 ## Multi-Select Drop Down